MrPrattASH/Game_Design_In_Construct_3/ASH_Arcade_Master_Game/README.md

 # Keyboard
-Need to edit the .py file on the custom keyboard? plug the M4 board into your computer, then hold the esc. key (game select) on the arcade keyboard. this will boot the keyboard into safe-mode where you can now access the files.
+Need to edit the .py file on the custom keyboard? plug the M4 board into your computer, then hold the esc. key (game select)
+* On the prototype board: Hold Q instead.
+(P1 Black) on the arcade keyboard. this will boot the keyboard into safe-mode where you can now access the files.